-Over the years, great leaders have helped shape history across the world as heads of states, religious leaders, freedom fighters, business owners and even family heads.
-These great leaders dedicated to a higher calling have had to push themselves to perform at higher than average levels, and in so doing, have inspired humanity for centuries in many different ways.
+Over the years, great leaders have helped shape world history as heads of states, religious leaders, freedom fighters, business owners and even family heads.
+These great leaders (dedicated to a higher calling) have had to push themselves to perform at higher than average levels, and in so doing, have for centuries inspired humanity in many different ways.

 There are common traits that constitute greatness in leaders irrespective of the cause, where they live, and the culture that shapes them.
-In studying a wide range of leaders, I have noticed that true leadership boils down to ‘drive’ (the drive to serve), combined with a solid character … especially in leaders who have left a lasting legacy.
+In studying a wide range of leaders, I have noticed that true leadership boils down to drive (the drive to serve), combined with a solid character … especially in leaders who have left lasting legacies.

-Whether a president, priest, pastor, CEO, community activist, teacher, parent, entrepreneur, etc, leadership is about rallying people around a cause and effectively executing the plan that has been put in place.
+Whether a president, priest, pastor, CEO, community activist, teacher, parent, entrepreneur, etc, leadership is about rallying people around a cause and effectively executing the plan that has been put in place for success.

 Here are 8 best qualities of a great leader:

 - 1. Great leaders empathize, not criticize, while at the same time they remain keen on providing solid feedback to team members.
 This is at the core of positive reinforcement.
 “A good objective of leadership is to help those who are doing poorly to do well and to help those who are doing well to do even better,” Jim Rohn.